On the Concentration of the Minimizers of Empirical Risks: Applications

-This section focuses on the case where $H$ is a Hilbert space endowed with the distance $h$ associated to the inner product i.e.\ the spaces $(\Msp,\vartheta) = (\Xsp,\rho) = (\Pc_2(H),W_2)$.
-The Wasserstein space $\Msp$ is known to be geodesic and with non-negative curvature \cite[Section 7.3]{ambrosio2008gradient}.
+This section focuses on the case where $H$ is a Hilbert space endowed with the distance $h$ associated to the inner product, that is the spaces $(\Msp,\vartheta) = (\Xsp,\rho) = (\Pc_2(H),W_2)$.
+The Wasserstein space $\Msp$ is known to be geodesic and with non-negative curvature \cite[see][Section 7.3]{ambrosio2008gradient}.
 Let $\mu$ be a probability measure on $\Pc_2(\Msp)$, its barycenters are defined as the Fréchet means

-i.e.\ setting $l(\phi,\psi) = W_2^2(\phi,\psi)$ in the formalism of \eqref{eq:opt_J}.
-The existence of the barycenter and its empirical counterpart is guaranteed in most reasonable settings \cite{agueh2011barycenters,le2017existence}, e.g. when $(H,h)$ is a separable locally compact geodesic space.
+that is setting $l(\phi,\psi) = W_2^2(\phi,\psi)$ in the formalism of \eqref{eq:opt_J}.
+The existence of the barycenter and its empirical counterpart is guaranteed in most reasonable settings \citep[see][]{agueh2011barycenters,le2017existence}, for example when $(H,h)$ is a separable locally compact geodesic space.

-\paragraph*{The difficulties of non-negative curvature}
+\subsubsection{The Difficulties of Non-Negative Curvature}

-As observed in \cite[Theorem 7.3.2]{ambrosio2008gradient}, the barycenter function \eqref{eq:wasserstein_barycenter} and its empirical counterpart are not strongly convex.
+As observed by \citet[Theorem 7.3.2]{ambrosio2008gradient}, the barycenter function \eqref{eq:wasserstein_barycenter} and its empirical counterpart are not strongly convex.
 This is due to the positive curvature of $(\Pc_2(H),W_2)$, and actually $\JJ$ and $\hJJ$ exhibit some concavity property, in the sense of \eqref{eq:concavity_PC}.
 Therefore, the functions $\JJ$ and $\hJJ$ cannot be strongly convex and the global error bound of Assumption \ref{ass:local_holder_error} with $\JJ = +\infty$ cannot be obtained via these means.

 The lack of strong convexity of the barycenter functions does not imply that a global error bound of Assumption \ref{ass:local_holder_error} with $\JJ = +\infty$ cannot hold as it represents a weaker notion of strong convexity (see Section \ref{sec:application_eigenvector} for an example of non-convex function with a global error bound).
 The situation becomes more complex when observing that such a bound cannot hold, for all measures $\mu \in \Pc_2(\Msp)$, since this would imply that $\Msp$ has non-positive curvature \cite[Theorem 4.9]{sturm2003probability}.
 Furthermore, such a bound cannot hold uniformly at the vicinity of the barycenters, since the curvature of the balls of $\Msp$ of any radius can be unbounded \cite[Section 2.5]{stromme2020wasserstein}.